Table of Contents

 Ultrabooks are a fairly fresh breed of portable computers.
-As shown in this article that explains what is an ultrabook, they are slim, light, premium made, and fast, that’s why many, including their creators at Intel, say that they will soon become more popular than ‘’regular’’ laptops.
+As shown in this article that explains what is an ultrabook, they are slim, light, premium made, and fast, that’s why many, including their creators at Intel, say that they are meant to become more popular than ‘’regular’’ laptops.

 The “old” classic laptops still have some aces down their sleeves, though, when facing the new kids in town.
 However, with a more and more diverse range of ultrabooks hitting the stores, I’m sure many of you are at least wondering if you should pick one of these over a regular notebook or not.

-That’s why, in the following lines I will tell you several of the important aspects you need to know about what ultrabooks and standard laptops have in common and more importantly, about what sets them apart.
+That’s why, in the following lines I will tell you several of the important aspects that you need to know about ultrabooks and standard laptops, what they have in common, and more importantly, what sets them apart.

-So let’s get going, but before we start, don’t forget that if you have any questions or things to add to this article, I’ll be waiting for your comments at the end of the post and I’ll be around to reply as well.
+So let’s get going, but before we start, don’t forget that if you have any questions or things to add to this article, I’ll be waiting for your comments at the end of the post and I’ll be around to reply.

 Ultrabooks and Laptops – the definitions

 Standard laptops, as probably most of you know already, are mobile personal computers and come in a wide range of forms and sizes.
-They can sport displays between 10 to 20 inches in diagonal, they can weigh anywhere from 2 to 18 pounds, and bundle a multitude of hardware configurations and features.
+They offer displays between 10 to 18 inches in diagonal, they can weigh anywhere from 2 to 18 pounds, and bundle a multitude of hardware configurations and features.

 15.6 inch laptops are perhaps the most popular these days in their classes, as they are powerful enough to deal just fine with all your everyday activities (browsing, chatting, listening to music, watching movies, playing some games), but also light and portable enough to be carried around when needed.